Loading...

 Supplementary health and life insurance is often provided to employees as a benefit in order to cover the employee better than the compulsory health insurance.
 Small companies may provide an allowance in lieu of arranging insurance.

 Additional vacation time is often negotiated.
-Team outings and company trips are commonly expected by the employees and are considered a bonus.
-In a country with high staff fluctuation, such team events shall be considered important.
+Team outings and company trips are commonly expected by employees and are considered a bonus.

 Bonuses